-Having a bank account go dormant may commonly be thought of as a rare occurrence, but it happens to many banking customers.
+Having a bank account go dormant may be a rare occurrence, but it happens to many banking customers.

-Quick answer: If service fees haven't already drained the account, bank accounts are turned over to the state treasury, where the owners must go to in order to retrieve their funds.
+If service fees haven't already drained the balance on the account, an inactive bank account is turned over to the state treasury, where the owner must go in order to retrieve their funds.

 Where Does the Money Go?